johnryan465/reinforce.space/simulator/attitude_provider.md

 The __Kinetcs__ provider updates the spin in the satillite fram and the angular accelleration.

-This step takes in the state of
+This step is where we take in the forces  which are acting on the satillite and use these to update the required values.